-The News-Review is part of Lotus Media Group, a family-owned, locally owned media company.
+The News-Review is part of Lotus Media Group, a family-owned, locally owned and media company.
 It’s community oriented newspaper and online website are market-leading providers of breaking news, investigative exposes, and opinion.
 The News-Review is among the oldest businesses in the state of Oregon, but has been an early adopter of technology including an early word processing system.
 The newspaper's website, now nrtoday.com was the first newspaper to go online in Oregon.
 The newspaper is regularly recognized for editorial, advertising, and printing excellence in state and regional competitions.

 The News-Review publishes Tuesday through Sunday.